How do I create a keytab file?

 How do I merge keytabs?

-Ketyabs are merged with ktutil (linux).
+Earlier version used ktutil (linux) for merging.
 Using ktpass will add a SPN to an excising keytab, bumping the version number if it exists.

 Key version mismatch in the test page